najonda/performer/_pages/manual/index.md

 <h4>Context Menu </h4>

-Hold `SHIFT` + `PAGE` in each generator page to open the context menu and access the following functions:
+Hold `SHIFT` + `PAGE` or double click `PAGE` (context menu will least for 2 seconds)  in each generator page to open the context menu and access the following functions:

 | Button | Function | Description                                                                                                         |
 | :--- |:---------|:--------------------------------------------------------------------------------------------------------------------|